dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 Which tool produced the most variants?

 We can benchmark the result variants against the gold standard using the following command
 ```
 snakemake -p -j 1  results/benchmarks/cuteSV.ERR7091271.ont.minimap2.phased/summary.txt
 cat results/benchmarks/cuteSV.ERR7091271.ont.minimap2.phased/summary.txt
 ```

 Q: Which tool produces the best performance?
 What is the effect of phasing?

-benchmark the results of the phased and unphased variants for both tools and run the following command to view the results
+Benchmark the results of the phased and unphased variants for both tools and run the following command to view the results:

 ```
 grep -P "precision|recall" results/benchmarks/*ERR7091271*/summary.txt
 ```

 ##  7.4 Calculate Population Allele Frequency

 Here we are going to calculate population allele frequency for the discovered structural and small variants by genotyping them in a cohort of short-read samples.
 We are using our novel tool to do the population genotyping efficiently.
 We created a database of the kmers of 464 samples(aiming for 5000 samples).
 Our tool can utilize the created databases to genotype phased SV and small variants.

 Here we are going to use a tiny database of 10 samples.
 ```
 snakemake -p -j 8 results/variants/GG/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vcf.gz
 ```

-let's take a peek at the result file
+let's take a peek at the result file:
 ```
 gzip -dc results/variants/GG/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vcf.gz  |grep -vP "^#" |head
 ```

-or check the highly frequent variants
+or check the highly frequent variants:
 ```
 bcftools view  -q 0.9 results/variants/GG/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vcf.gz |grep -vP "^#" |head
 ```

 ## 7.5 annotate using VEP

 The last step in the workflow is to use VEP to annotate the discovered variants with their effect on gene function.

 ```
 snakemake  --use-conda -p -j 4  results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vep.vcf.gz
 ```

-Let's view variants predicted to have a high impact on gene function
+Let's view variants predicted to have a high impact on gene function:

 ```
 bcftools view  results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vep.vcf.gz |grep -vP "^#" |grep "HIGH" |less
 ```